AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 <p> \( \Theta = sin^{-1}(\frac{v_{1}x * v_{2}y - v_{2}x * v_{1}y}{\Vert BA \Vert * \Vert BC \Vert}) \) </p>
 </div>

+If you're not familiar with the inverse sine function, it simply does the reverse operation that a regular sine function does.
+So for example, a sine function will accept a value between 0 adn TAU and return a value that ranges between -1 and 1.
+The inverse function will accept values between -1 and 1 and return an angle that ranges between 0 and TAU.

-Additionally, this can be further simplified, since our vectors are already normalized \( \Vert BA \Vert * \Vert BC \Vert \), they will simply evaluate to 1, leaving us with:
+Furthermore, this formula can be further simplified!
+Since our vectors are already normalized \( \Vert BA \Vert * \Vert BC \Vert \), they will simply evaluate to 1, leaving us with:

 <div style="width:100%; display: flex; justify-content: center;">
 <p> \( \Theta = sin^{-1}(det) \)</p>
 </div>

-<h2>Finding the angle using the cross product ~ the Code</h2>
+Which is thus simply the inverse sine of the determinant.
+If you've followed until here, then congrats, the hardest part is past us!

+<h3>The Code</h3>

-Let's have a look at the following lines of code by Blindman67:
+The code for all of what we have discussed in the previous section is relatively... tame, and can essentially be summarised in a single line of code!
+Let's have a look at the snippet by Blindman67:

 <pre><code>
 // compute vectors